pagkly/Zed/Investopedia3/Market Dynamics.md

 Economic models and theories attempt to account for market dynamics in a way that captures as many relevant variables as possible.
 However, not all variables are easily quantifiable.

-Models of markets for physical goods or services with relatively straightforward dynamics are, for the most part, efficient, and participants in these markets are assumed to make [rational decisions](https://www.investopedia.com/terms/r/rational-behavior.asp).
-However, in financial markets, the human element of emotion creates a chaotic and difficult-to-quantify effect that always results in increased [volatility](https://www.investopedia.com/terms/v/volatility.asp).
+Models of markets for physical goods or services with relatively straightforward dynamics are, for the most part, efficient, and participants in these markets are assumed to make [[rational decisions]](https://www.investopedia.com/terms/r/rational-behavior.asp).
+However, in financial markets, the human element of emotion creates a chaotic and difficult-to-quantify effect that always results in increased [[volatility]](https://www.investopedia.com/terms/v/volatility.asp).

 In financial markets, some, but not all, financial services professionals are knowledgeable about how markets work.
-These professionals make rational decisions that are in the [best interests of their clients](https://www.investopedia.com/terms/f/fiduciary.asp) based on all of the available information.
+These professionals make rational decisions that are in the [[best interests of their clients]](https://www.investopedia.com/terms/f/fiduciary.asp) based on all of the available information.

 Savvy professionals base their decisions on comprehensive analysis, extensive experience, and proven techniques.
 They also work to fully understand their client's needs, goals, time horizons, and ability to withstand investment risks.